Australia has concluded negotiations to join the World Trade Organization Agreement on Government Procurement.

 Current procurement market access

 Australia’s procurement market is integrated with New Zealand, and Australian suppliers already have legally-binding access to the procurement markets of the US, Singapore, Chile, the Republic of Korea and Japan through our bilateral free trade agreements.
 Australia has also negotiated procurement market access in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.

-DFAT held direct consultation with more than 45 peak bodies and industry stakeholders, and a public consultation process, which called for submissions from all interested stakeholders throughout the negotiation process.
+DFAT held consultations with peak bodies and industry stakeholders, and a public consultation process, which called for submissions from all interested stakeholders throughout the negotiation process.

 * Organisations listed: Some organisations/entities have provided permission to be listed publicly as having made a submission to DFAT.
 Where an organisation/entity has also agreed to have their submission made available, a link to the text of their submission appears next to their name.